 Previous Council Meeting

-This meeting was conducted by Webinar Only
+This meeting was conducted online only.

 The Briefing Book contains background summaries for each agenda item, reports and materials, public comment, and other materials to facilitate Council meetings.